rmariano/itarch/posts/exploring-generators-and-coroutines.rst

 this internal *iterable* can produce.

-For example, this way we could create a clone of the ``itertools.chain`` function on the standard library
+For example, this way we could create a clone of the ``itertools.chain`` function from the standard library.

 .. code:: python